simonambridge/RTFAP2/TransactionHandlers/README.md

  2016 |    12 |   3 |    0 |      3 |         96.11033 |          96.02273 |            1359 |              338 |       null | 2016-12-03 00:03:44+0000 |       1414 |         352
 ```

+The txn_count_min table will be used to service the D3 chart displayed at the top of this page.